(917) 209-4801 [email protected]

 Penguins on a holiday march

 This post contains affiliate links.
-For more of my must-have faves, visit my shop.
-I am continuously updating the shop on my website with my newest favorite items (over 130 items to date).
-The items above are just a few of the many items I recommend in my shop.
+I am continuously researching and testing new equipment and plan to relaunch the shop on my website with my newest favorite items (over 150 items on my list to date).
+The items above are just a few of the many items I recommend.
 They are all items I own and use regularly and ♥ L.U.V. love.
 Purchases made with these links earn an-oh-so-small advertising fee, so…thank you in advance!
 I regularly get questions from readers needing help making a purchase decision.
 Feel free to leave a question in the comment section, and I will answer and update the shop with the new item, letting other readers benefit from our joint research.

 The Amazon links in the shop take you directly to your Amazon account, ready to Prime ship, if that’s how you and your browser do Amazon.
 Please, note: I try to pick the least expensive offering that is Prime-eligible, but Amazon offerings are ever changing.
 So, remember that my recommendation is for the product and brand, and shop around as you always do.
 I always read reviews, but I trust my own expertise over random and possibly having-a-bad-day comments.
 Who you gonna believe – Foshizzle2817 or me?